On Low-rank Trace Regression under General Sampling Distribution: Trace regression proofs, adapted from

 for all $t$.
-Therefore, if we prove \eqref{eq:Z_T-tail-bound} holds when $Z_T$ is replaced with $\tW_T$, we would be done.
-In the remaining, we will aim to prove this via Massart's inequality (e.g. Theorem 3 in \cite{massart2000constants}).
-In order to invoke Massart's inequality, we need bounds for $\IE{\tW_T}$ and $\Var{\tW_T}$.
+Therefore, if we prove that \cref{eq:Z_T-tail-bound} holds when $Z_T$ is replaced with $\tW_T$, we will be done.
+In the sequel, we will aim to prove this using Massart's inequality (e.g., Theorem 3 of \cite{massart2000constants}).
+In order to invoke Massart's inequality, we need bounds for $\Expect{\tW_T}$ and $\Var{\tW_T}$.

-First, we find an upper bound for $\IE{\tW_T}$.
-It follows from the symmetrization argument (e.g. Lemma 6.3 in \cite{ledoux2013probability}) that
+First, we find an upper bound for $\Expect{\tW_T}$.
+It follows from the symmetrization argument (e.g., Lemma 6.3 of \cite{ledoux2013probability}) that

 where $(\zeta_i)_{i=1}^n$ is a sequence of i.i.d.
 Radamacher random variables.
 Note that Lemma 6.3 of \cite{ledoux2013probability} requires the use of a convex function and a norm.
-Here, the convex function is the identity function and the norm is infinity norm applied to an infinite dimensional vector (indexed by $\bA\in\Cset'(\theta,\eta,T)$).
+Here, the convex function is the identity function and the norm is the infinity norm applied to an infinite-dimensional vector (indexed by $\bA\in\Cset'(\theta,\eta,T)$).